manjaro/pacman-mirrors/docs/index.md

 For every mirrorlist generation, you **MUST** run *pacman -Syy*.

 ## METHODS
+-c, \--country *COUNTRY* [[*COUNTRY*]...]
+:   Creates a custom mirror pool with supplied countries.

--f, \--fasttrack *NUMBER*
+-f, \--fasttrack [*NUMBER*]
-:   Generates an up-to-date mirrorlist for the users current selected branch, mirrors are randomly selected from the users current mirrorfile, either a custom mirror file or the default status file, the randomly selected mirrors are ranked by their current access time.
+:   Generates a random mirrorlist for the users current selected branch, mirrors are randomly selected from the users current mirror pool, either a custom pool or the default pool, the randomly selected mirrors are ranked by their current access time.
 The higher number the higher possibility of a fast mirror.
-If the number 0 is used - it is understood that all mirrors mirrors should be used.
+If a number is given the resulting mirrorlist contains that number of servers.

 -i, \--interactive [--default]
-:   This is a function designed to leave full control for mirrors and protocols to the user.
+:   This is a function designed to leave full control over countries, mirrors and protocols to the user.
 This function **DOES NOT** take into consideration up-to-date mirrors.
-The addition argument **--default** forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
+The optional **--default** forces pacman-mirrors to load the default mirror file and ignore any preset custom pool, thus allowing for reselecting mirrors for a new custom pool.

 ## BRANCH

 -b, \--branch *BRANCH*
 :   Temporarily use another branch, *stable*, *testing* or *unstable*.
 The branch is reset with next run of pacman-mirrors.

-## COUNTRY
--c, \--country *COUNTRY* [*COUNTRY*] ...
-:   Specifiy a country or a list of countries.
-The list of countries is saved as a custom mirrorfile and the configuration is set to *Custom*

-\--geoip
-:   Use geolocation if possible, if geoip is not available all mirrors.

--l, \--list, \--country-list
-:   Lists available mirror countries.

 ## API